 Freddie might be younger than Tim, but he wants to be in charge.
 Freddie loves his food although manages to burn off calories and stay thin.
 In the early evening you’ll often see him encouraging Tim to play which usually includes chasing each other around the fields and pulling their fly masks off which they sometimes wear on summer days.
 Freddie is a light grey dun colour.
 He has a distinctive hee-haw – it is high pitched and a bit like a kettle when a kettle boils.

-Our guests are very welcome to meet the donkeys.
+Our guests are very welcome to meet the donkeys on select weekends and certain days during the school holidays.
 We also offer Dartmoor walking experiences with tea on the lawn – it’s a special experience that you’ll remember for a long time.